-- · All hardware errors are fixed.

-- All node canisters have candidate status.

-- · All node canisters must be at the same level of code that the storage system had before the system failure.
-If any node canisters were modified or replaced, use the service assistant to verify the levels of code, and where necessary, to upgrade or downgrade the level of code.
+- All hardware errors are fixed. - All node canisters have candidate status. - All node canisters must be at the same level of code that the storage system had before the system failure.
+If any node canisters were modified or replaced, use the service assistant to verify the levels of code, and where necessary, to reinstall the level of code so that it matches the level that is running on the other node canisters in the system. - If the system is encrypted, insert the USB flash drive that contains the encryption key file into the node canister that will be running system recovery. - System recovery will fail if the system has encryption enabled and a USB flash device containing the key is not found.
+Insert the USB flash drive that contains the encryption key file into the node canister that is running the system recovery, and then retry system recovery.

-The system recovery procedure is one of several tasks that must be performed.
-The following list is an overview of the tasks and the order in which they must be performed:
+The system recovery procedure is one of several tasks that must be completed.
+The following list is an overview of the tasks and the order in which they must be completed:

 - 1. Preparing for system recovery - a.
 Review the information regarding when to run the recover system procedure - b.
 Fix your hardware errors - c.
 Remove the system information for node canisters with error code 550 or error code 578 by using the service assistant. - 2.
-Performing the system recovery.
+Running the system recovery.
 After you prepared the system for recovery and met all the pre-conditions, run the system recovery.

 Note: Run the procedure on one system in a fabric at a time.
-Do not perform the procedure on different node canisters in the same system.
+Do not run the procedure on different node canisters in the same system.
 This restriction also applies to remote systems.

-- 3. Performing actions to get your environment operational - Recovering from offline volumes by using the CLI - Checking your system, for example, to ensure that all mapped volumes can access the host.
+- 3. Completing actions to get your environment operational. - Recovering from offline volumes by using the CLI. - Checking your system, for example, to ensure that all mapped volumes can access the host.